 The Credentials Committee shall be composed of at least three members appointed by the Board for a term of three years.
-The Credentials Committee may co-opt EVPC Diplomates to assist in the process of approving the credentials submitted by the candidates wishing to sit the exams.
+Whenever necessary, the Credentials Committee may co-opt EVPC Diplomates to assist in the process of approving the credentials submitted by the candidates wishing to sit the exams and/or for Diplomates Recertification.
 Such appointments are for one year only, although they may be renewed annually.
 They must be approved by the Board.